SograMemon/CS-PrepGuide/README.md

 The Finger Print Sign-in feature only works for users who have not logged in with their social media accounts and have signed-up with our app.

+-## Credits
+ -- [Moksh Mohindra](https://www.linkedin.com/in/moksh-mohindra-331b70144) - Our classmate for designing us the application icon

 ## References

 ##### [1] stackoverflow.com.
 "Image capture with camera & upload to Firebase (Uri in onActivityResult() is null)".
 [Online].
 [Available](https://stackoverflow.com/questions/40710599/image-capture-withhttps://jbt.github.io/markdown-editor/emoji/smirk.png-camera-upload-to-firebase-uri-in-onactivityresult-is-nul).[Accessed on: 17th March 2018].